 - It is harder than you think to find, extract, and refine.

 - Small bits that are lying about are easy to find and worth little.
 Large, rich veins require lots of work and are worth fortunes.

 Most research today is conducted by foolish people who believe valuable information is easy to come by.
 What they find is not gold, but fool’s gold – glittery and valueless.
-Only behavioral scientists are able to find, extract, and refine information that provides real competitive advantage.
+Only true behavioral scientists are able to find, extract, and refine information that provides real competitive advantage.

 Take a Closer Look, Volume 2, is free to Kindle Unlimited customers.
 The best way to protect yourself against the manipulations, distortions and fabrications that are more and more prevalent these days is to learn how to see through them.